-Kim is involved with a variety of organizations in the community, including running a Youth Legal Clinic at the Foundry Penticton, serving on the OneSky Community Resources Board of Directors and as Vice-President on the Penticton and District Bar Association.
+Kim is involved with a variety of organizations in the community, including running a Youth Legal Clinic at the Foundry Penticton, serving on the OneSky Community Resources Board of Directors, membership in the Penticton and District Bar Association and the Canadian Bar Association.
 When she is not working, Kim enjoys spending time with her family at the ski hill and on the golf course.

 Angela has been practicing family law for 15 years.
 She has 3 children and is always mindful of the impact of litigation on children and tailors her advice to clients to minimize the harm to the children.
 Angela is also mindful of the cost of litigation and how depleting family finances harms the parties and their children.
 Settling files is always a priority and mediation is always a preference for Angela unless circumstances make mediation unworkable.